FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ User Authentication with server.js file with port 8000 to authedicate the users

 Added:
+✅ (20/4) Added Database Features: You can put limit to your users to use only Trovo, Twitch or YouTube or all of them from database
+✅ (20/4) Fixed minor bugs on login page
+✅ (20/4) Fixed: RTMP Server and Key are in a <input> box protected
+✅ (20/4) Added X-Frame Protection on login, control panel
 ✅ (20/4) Added Youtube, Twitch, Trovo, Kick, DLive platforms
 ✅ (20/4) Fixed minor bugs